dotnet/designs/accepted/2023/wasm-browser-threads.md

 ## Goals
  - CPU intensive workloads on dotnet thread pool
- - enable blocking .Wait APIs from C# user code on all threads
+ - enable blocking `Task.Wait` and `lock()` like APIs from C# user code on all threads
      - Current public API throws PNSE for it
      - This is core part on MT value proposition.
      - If people want to use existing MT code-bases, most of the time, the code is full of locks.
      - People want to use existing desktop/server multi-threaded code as is.
- - allow HTTP and WS C# APIs to be used from any thread
-     - Underlying JS object have thread affinity
+ - allow HTTP and WS C# APIs to be used from any thread despite underlying JS object affinity
  - JSImport/JSExport interop in maximum possible extent
  - don't change/break single threaded build. †

 ## Lower priority goals
  - try to make it debugging friendly
  - implement crypto via `subtle` browser API
+ - allow lazy `[DLLImport]` to download from the server
  - allow calls to synchronous JSExport from UI thread (callback)
- - allow lazy `[DLLImport]` to download from the server

 <sub><sup>† Note: all the text below discusses MT build only, unless explicit about ST build.</sup></sub>